kudajadridrizzle/kudajadri.website/src/File/meta/pagemeta.md

 ---
 home:
-  title: "Kudajadri - Luxury Homestay in Wayanad"
-  description: "Experience luxury and comfort at Kudajadri, your perfect homestay in the heart of Wayanad.
-Book your stay now for an unforgettable experience."
+  title: "Wayanad homestays: Best homestay in Wayanad for family, group"
+  description: "Kudajadri Drizzle home stay in Wayanad: 100+ years old #1 heritage
+    Wayanad Homestay: Book top rated nature friendly Homestays in Wayanad for Family & Group."
 about:
-  title: "About Kudajadri - Experience the Best of Wayanad"
+  title: About Kudajadri - Experience the Best of Wayanad
-  description: "Discover the beauty of Wayanad with Kudajadri.
-Experience luxury amidst nature with our premium accommodations and exceptional hospitality."
+  description: Discover the beauty of Wayanad with Kudajadri.
+Experience luxury
+    amidst nature with our premium accommodations and exceptional hospitality.
 gallery:
-  title: "Gallery - Kudajadri Homestay in Wayanad"
+  title: Gallery - Kudajadri Homestay in Wayanad
-  description: "Explore our gallery showcasing the beautiful Kudajadri Homestay in Wayanad.
-Get a glimpse of our luxurious accommodations, stunning surroundings, and memorable guest experiences."
+  description: Explore our gallery showcasing the beautiful Kudajadri Homestay in
+    Wayanad.
+Get a glimpse of our luxurious accommodations, stunning surroundings, and memorable guest experiences.
 rooms:
-  title: "Luxury Rooms & Accommodation - Kudajadri"
+  title: Luxury Rooms & Accommodation - Kudajadri
-  description: "Discover our luxurious rooms and suites at Kudajadri, designed to provide the ultimate comfort during your stay in Wayanad."
+  description: Discover our luxurious rooms and suites at Kudajadri, designed to
+    provide the ultimate comfort during your stay in Wayanad.
 wayanad:
-  title: "Explore Wayanad - Kudajadri Homestay"
+  title: Explore Wayanad - Kudajadri Homestay
-  description: "Explore the breathtaking beauty of Wayanad with Kudajadri.
-Discover local attractions, wildlife, and natural wonders."
+  description: Explore the breathtaking beauty of Wayanad with Kudajadri.
+Discover
+    local attractions, wildlife, and natural wonders.
 ---